cpputest/CppUTestEclipsePlugin/README.txt

 2.import projects from the folder

 Each folder is a eclipse project, they are: org.cpputest.plugin             The general plug-in implementation.
                                 This part will do stub/mock code generation.
                                 It does not depend on CDT
-org.cpputest.runtools(planning)       The test run tools.
+org.cpputest.runtools(planning) The cpputest run tools.
                                 It will depend on CDT
-org.cpputest.feature        Feature description of the plug-in org.cpputest.plugin.test    Unit tests
+org.cpputest.feature            Feature description of the plug-in org.cpputest.plugin.unittest    Unit tests
 SWTBotTest                      Integration test

 In order to edit SWTBotTest project, you might need to install SWTBot eclipse plug-in.